Boy Scout Sex Abuse Attorneys of O’Donnell Clark & Crew LLP

-This site is sponsored by Kelly Clark, an attorney in Portland, Oregon, who has advised over 300 people in the matters of childhood sexual abuse, including cases against the Boy Scouts, the Catholic Church, the Mormon Church, and other churches, youth organizations, and a wide variety of other “institutions of trust.”
+This site is sponsored by the attorneys of O’Donnell Clark & Crew in Portland, Oregon, who have advised many people in the matters of childhood sexual abuse, including cases against the Boy Scouts, the Catholic Church, the Mormon Church, and other churches, youth organizations, and a wide variety of other “institutions of trust.”

 We know that many child sex abuse survivors must work through incredibly complex emotions of confusion, anger, shame, and depression as they take back their emotional and spiritual power from the perpetrators who abused them and the institutions that sponsored these trust relationships.
 We know that this process often takes a long time.
 We also know that, for many survivors of sex abuse, it is a huge step even to admit to themselves, let alone to others, that such unspeakable crimes were committed against them.
 Sometimes the process of disclosure itself can take years, even decades.